-How do you create a successful press kit or media kit?
-Well, first you determine what your goals are and then factor in details including what you need to provide in order to attract, impress, or inform.
+How do you create successful press kits or media kits?
+Well, first, you determine what your goals are and then factor in details, including what you need to provide to attract, impress, or inform.

-Before we get into the winners of the medium along with some things you should never do, it would probably help to define just exactly what a press kit is and why you need to create them.
+Before we get into the winners of the medium, along with some things you should never do, it would probably help to define just exactly what press kits versus media kits are, and why you need to create them.

 Make your press kit this one thing above all…